LoganDickon/FilterCheck/README.md

 # FilterCheck
-This repository contains all required documents on the FilterCheck
+This repository contains all required documents on the "FilterCheck"